 How are organisation codes changing?

-NHS England, which currently has an organisation code of X24, will have the new organisation code CBA003.
-ICBs and CSUs will have 000 at the end of their current 3 character code.
+NHS England, which previously had an organisation code of X24, now has the new organisation code CBA003.
+ICBs and CSUs now have 000 at the end of their previous 3 character code.